 Arguably one of the most important cases of both field cancellation and spin coherence occurs during electron pair (di-electron) formation.
 When two electrons of opposite spin pair up, or when they envelop a helium nucleus, they will snap into an antiparallel relationship because this allows them to superimpose completely upon one another.
 This causes their magnetic fields to be oppositely aligned at every point, resulting in maximum magnetic field cancellation.
-This is significant because, as mentioned above, the magnetic force is about two orders of magnitude stronger than the electric force.
-As such, magnetic field cancellation is more significant than charge cancellation.
 Superimposition of the electrons also allows their antiparallel toroidal spins to become completely interwoven, optimizing their quantum spin (as described above in §2.1.4).